Outfitting the Corps

 More lists of provisions appear in Clark's journals for April 14 and 15; their relationship with the above is not clear.
 Clearly, however, Clark already had enough provisions to enable him to share some with the Kickapoo Indians, and on 24 March to give twenty-four Sauks "75 lb Beef, 25 lb flour, & 50 lb meal."

 Most lamentable of all, from a historical perspective, is the fact that soon after they arrived back in St. Louis the captains auctioned off all the public stores they had left, which Lewis enumerated only as "Sundry Rifles, Muskets, powder horns, Shot pouches, Powder, Lead, Kettles, Axes & other public property."
-Not the kinds of things that anyone in those days would have considered worth saving, much less putting in a museum such as Charles Willson Peale's.
-The total take was a paltry $408.62.12
+Those were not the kinds of items that anyone in those days would have considered worth saving, much less putting in a museum such as Charles Willson Peale's.
+The total take was a paltry $408.62.13

 --Frank Muhly and Joseph Mussulman, 08/07